RetroAchievements/docs/docs/general/teams/qa-team.md

 No advance coordination required:
 - Set-wide exploitation.
 QA must immediately contact the developer to hand off repair and repromotion responsibility
-- Remove custom player input from rich presence
+- Remove custom player input from rich presence to follow [the current policy](/developer-docs/rich-presence.html#rich-presence-custom-name-restriction)

 Developer must be contacted, QA may remediate if no response is received within 7 days for:
 - Demote set due to instability (generally 10 or more tickets)